iluwatar/java-design-patterns/prototype/README.md

 }
 ```

-We don't want to go into too many details, but the full example contains also base classes `Mage` and `Warlord` and there are specialized implementations for those for elves in addition to orcs.
+We don't want to go into too many details, but the full example contains also base classes `Mage` and `Warlord` and there are specialized implementations of those for elves and orcs.

 To take full advantage of the prototype pattern, we create `HeroFactory` and `HeroFactoryImpl` classes to produce different kinds of creatures from prototypes.